samjschapiro/cs225_project/results.md

 # Breadth First Search (BFS)
 ## Tests
 To ensure our BFS was working as intended, we wrote the following test cases:
+* Test that the distance between every airport and itself was 0.
+* Randomly choose a pair of airports with **1 stop** between them and ensure that BFS returns that they are connected.
+* Randomly choose a pair of airports with **2 stops** between them and ensure that BFS returns that they are connected.

 # Floyd-Warshall
 ## Tests